Ear Center: Hearing Implants

 - Electro-mechanical device manufactured by Otologics

-- Currently an investigational device undergoing clinical trials in the U.S.
+- An investigational device undergoing clinical trials in the U.S.

 - Electro-mechanical transducer interfacing with the incus or (second hearing bone)